Promotional products are items used to promote a brand, raise awareness, support a team or share a message.

 Another benefit to rewarding employees with customized products is the extended advertising you receive in return.
 Workers will expose your logo or message when they take those items on shopping trips, when traveling or working out, and at sporting events.

 Trade show giveaways

 Don’t bother setting up a trade show booth if you’re not going to give away promotional merchandise.
 You’ll be lonely!
-Useful giveaways draw visitors and give you an opportunity to discuss your products or services.
+Useful trade show giveaways draw visitors and give you an opportunity to discuss your products or services.
 They also allow you to place your brand directly in the hands of future clients.